veekool/veekool/README.md

 ### Hi there 👋

-Intrigued by data-driven world and determined to explore further into the world of data science, data analysis and machine learning.
+Intrigued by data-driven world and determined to explore further into the field of data science, data analysis and machine learning.

 <!--